Glucuronidation or Glucuronosylation

 Another study on Licorice found inhibitory activity on UGT when testing ingredients of licorice, liquiritin and liquiritigenin.

 Another study on Licorice found 18beta-glycyrrhetinic acid induces UGT in rats.
 The results showed that the mRNA expression of UGT1A8 could be induced both by 18beta-glycyrrhetinic acid and the licorice extract.
-GA was identified to be the active component of the aqueous extract of licorice responsible for induction of UGT1A8 in the rat liver.
+Glycyrrhetinic acid was identified to be the active component of the aqueous extract of licorice responsible for induction of UGT1A8 in the rat liver.

 Magnesium is required for UGT activity.
+Many individuals in the USA have inadequate magnesium.

 D-limonene has been shown to increase total CYP activity, intestinal and liver UGT activity in rats.